society sets it's own standard for female beauty. For western Europe

 dropped the hash and just used the tagline "The Power of

-was left to make their own assumptions about the models in
+is thus left to make their own assumptions about the models

-few famous transsexual women.
+some famous and scantily clad transsexual women.
 On examination they all lack

 Miss Universe 1971, Georgina Rizk.